Faculty Diversity Fellows Application

-The Fellow positions commence at the beginning of the fall 2017 semester (August – December 2017) and conclude at the end of the spring 2018 semester (January 2018 – May 2018).
+The Fellow positions commence at the beginning of the fall 2018 semester (August – December 2018) and conclude at the end of the spring 2019 semester (January 2019 – May 2019).
 Fellows will be expected to conceive, execute and deliver a research-based project that advances the diversity focus of their respective position.
 Proposals should describe the research focus in detail, and should include an engagement component that will positively impact the designated diversity community or associated communities at KSU.
-Projects should align with the KSU 2012-2017 Strategic Plan, Goal 4, “Enhance the collegiate experience, and foster a welcoming, diverse, and inclusive environment.”
+Projects should align with the KSU 2017-2018 Bridge Strategic Plan, which calls for increased collaboration and improved campus climate related to diversity, equity and inclusion.

 One example might include designing research-based workshops and/or programs that assist new faculty to develop their scholarship.
 In this example, the Fellow would also be expected to measure the effectiveness of the workshops against the stated objective(s).
 Another example might involve inclusion programming in one of the six aforementioned foci to assist in the development of cultural competencies and awareness among first-year students (for example, anti-racist programming).
 In this example, the Fellow would also research the effectiveness of the programming against the stated objective(s).